lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 Now your database is setup and you're ready to configure your ownCloud instance.

 # Configure ownCloud
-When you first install ownCloud you need to take some initial configuration steps.
+When you first install ownCloud you need to complete some initial configuration steps.

-First, navigate to your server from your browser.
+First, navigate to your server from a browser.
 > Be sure to replace `server_domain_or_IP` with your actual server domain or IP.
 Note that we've included `:8080` to reflect the changes we made to our Apache server to listen on port 8080.

 ```